-Dan earned a B.A. in Economics from the University of North Carolina at Chapel Hill, and earned his J.D. with high honors from the University of North Carolina School of Law.
-Dan served as an Articles Editor for the North Carolina Law Review and is a member of the Order of the Coif.
-Prior to joining the firm, Dan practiced with K&L Gates LLP.
-Prior to entering private practice, Dan served as a law clerk to The Honorable William L. Osteen of the U.S. District Court for the Middle District of North Carolina.
+Dan earned his B.A. in Economics from the University of North Carolina at Chapel Hill and earned his J.D. with high honors from the University of North Carolina School of Law.
+Prior to joining the firm, Dan practiced with K&L Gates LLP and before that served as a law clerk to The Honorable William L. Osteen of the U.S. District Court for the Middle District of North Carolina.

 - Listed among North Carolina Super Lawyers “Rising Stars” Employment & Labor (2014, 2015, 2016, 2017)

 - Listed among Business North Carolina Magazine Legal Elite: Employment (2013, 2014, 2015, 2018, 2020, 2022)

 - Wake County Bar Association

 - Successfully resolved multi-claimant employment discrimination dispute at mediation on behalf of international biotech company.